gandhi-jay/friendly-broccoli/README.md

 All themes are pure CSS custom properties.
 The `data-theme` attribute on `<html>` controls which theme is active.
-Both the options page (React/Tailwind) and the blocked page (vanilla JS/inline CSS) respect the same theme.
+Both the options page (React/Tailwind) and the blocked page (TypeScript/inline CSS) respect the same theme.

 | Theme | ID | Style |
 |---|---|---|